lethanov/CustomObstacle/README.md

-# CustomObstacle
+# Obstacle Reborn

 TODO List

 MapType :

-- Add interface to edit the type of cp (illimited rocket, no rocket and STAMINA).
-- add some credits
+- Add some credits
 - Some block like redstone in minecraft

 Mode :
 - Make a new ScriptTable to display the ranking.
-- When single player and offline mode : Allow to cheat.
 - Show current respawns (Personal)
 - Show cp progress (Personal)
 - Show best cp time per cp (All players)
+- New script for editor